 Jane Stroh had been an employee of the bookstore since 1985, and in 1997, she and her husband Tim purchased it from the Reeds.
 Although the store is known in town as "The Bookstore," its official name is "Just the Bookstore, Inc." When people would ask Jane for the name of her new business, she would say "The Bookstore," and they would say, "just The Bookstore?"
 Jane's reply: "Yes, just The Bookstore."

-We kind of love the name "Just the Bookstore."
-It's a little self-deprecating, a little falsely modest; we are, after all, much more than just a bookstore.
-We'd like to think we're a meeting place, a salon, or a community center.
-We've encouraged generations of Glen Ellyn children to read.
+We are, however, much more than just a bookstore.
+We'd like to think we're one of those "third places" that are vital to a thriving community, a place to meet and discuss current events, ideas and plans.
+We've encouraged generations of Glen Ellyn children to read and continue to welcome new readers to our shop.
 We've employed many smart, bookish teens, and sent them off to success at some of the finest colleges.
-We've been there for you for 50 years, perhaps counselling you through personal troubles or celebrating your success by recommending just the right book or the perfect poem.
-We gossip, we chat, we laugh.
-We make faces at your squirmy babies; we humor your Twilighty teens, and we support your charitable causes.
+We've been here for you for over 50 years, recommending just the right book at the right time.
+We make faces at your adorable babies, we humor your tweens and teens, and we support your charitable causes.
 But most of all, we share our love of reading with the village we truly love.
-And thankfully, for 50 years now, the village has loved us back.
+And thankfully, for over 50 years now, the village has loved us back.